Mexic-Arte Museum

-Founded in 1983 and incorporated in 1984, Mexic-Arte Museum is The Official Mexican American Fine Art Museum of Texas.
-In 1988, the museum relocated to a new location on Congress Avenue in Austin.
+Founded in 1983 and incorporated in 1984 by Sam Coronado and Sylvia Orozco, Mexic-Arte Museum is the Official Mexican American Fine Art Museum of Texas as per the 78th Texas legislature in 2003.
+In 1988, the museum relocated to its current location on Congress Avenue in Austin.

 In 2016, the Screen It! program was one of twelve awardees of the National Arts & Humanities Youth Program Awards.